Help Center/Cloud Container Engine/Best Practices/Networking/Connecting a Cluster to the Peer VPC Through an Enterprise Router

 Verifying the Network

-1. Log in to the CCE console and search for the CCE cluster that has been attached to the VPC.
+1. Log in to the CCE console and search for the CCE cluster in the VPC.

-2. Click the name of the target cluster.
-In the navigation pane, choose Nodes to view the IP address of the node.
+2. Click the cluster name to access the cluster console.
+In the navigation pane, choose Nodes and view the IP address of the node.

-Figure 5 Viewing the IP address of the node on the CCE console
+Figure 5 Viewing the IP address of a node on the CCE console

 3. Log in to the node.
 For details, see Logging In to a Node.
 In this example, use VNC provided on the management console to log in to the ECS.